|

 a trip down the "Zombie Trail" where you can come "face to face with the living dead!"

 a cruise through the Bermuda Triangle where you'll see the remains of ships which "didn't spot the monster."
+The small print at the bottom warns that "Terrortours accepts no responsibility for death or injury."
+(DP)

 Weasleys' Wizarding Wheezes Located at number 93, the Weasley twins have set up premises in Diagon Alley selling their joke wands, candies,